Anderson Silva: Debut and middleweight championship

 Although speculation ran rampant about where Silva would sign next, the UFC announced in late April 2006 that they had signed him to a multi-fight contract.
 It was not long before the UFC started promoting Silva, releasing an interview segment almost immediately after announcing his arrival.

 Silva made his debut at Ultimate Fight Night 5 on 28 June 2006.
 His opponent was The Ultimate Fighter 1 contestant Chris Leben who had gone undefeated in the UFC with five consecutive victories.
 Leben, confident of victory, had predicted he would KO Silva in a pre-fight interview.
 A relatively unknown fighter in the United States, Silva made an emphatic debut when he knocked out Leben with a flurry of pinpoint strikes, followed by a final knee strike at 49 seconds into the first round.
 Silva's striking accuracy was 85%.
+This fight earned him his first Knockout of the Night award.

 In response to the victory, the UFC tallied a poll on their main page, asking viewers to select Silva's next opponent.
 The majority of voters selected the UFC Middleweight Champion Rich Franklin.
 Silva fought Franklin at UFC 64 on 14 October 2006, and defeated him by TKO (strikes) at 2:59 in the first round.
 Silva hit Franklin with knees to the body from the Muay Thai-clinch, then badly broke Franklin's nose with a knee to the face.
 Unable to strike back, Franklin dodged the last of Silva's strikes before falling to the ground, where referee "Big" John McCarthy ended the fight.
 Silva was crowned the new UFC Middleweight Champion, becoming the second man to defeat Franklin, after Black House-teammate Lyoto Machida.
+This fight earned him a Knockout of the Night award.
+This was also awarded the 2006 Knockout of the Year.